New York had a decade of Andrew Cuomo. And we’re just getting used to Kathy Hochul. Who will voters choose to lead the state next?

 Don’t forget, in New York, candidates for lieutenant governor can run in the primary, and win, independently from a gubernatorial running mate.
 That means people on separate tickets could end up serving together, as it happened in 1982 with Mario Cuomo, who became governor, and Alfred DelBello, who ran for lieutenant governor with gubernatorial candidate Ed Koch, the mayor of New York City at the time.

-As of May 2022, there are at least five lieutenant governor candidates, according to state BOE records:
+As of June 2022, there are four lieutenant governor candidates, according to state BOE records:

 - Ana María Archila, activist with Make the Road, is running with Jumaane Williams.